JohnnyWalkerDigital/Laravel-Breeze-Classless/README.md

 # Laravel without TailWind

-These are the default Laravel views (using a Laravel Breeze installation) with all TailWind styles removed.
-All styling and superfluous HTML has been removed.
-Everything is ready for you to start stying.
+These are the default Laravel views (using a Laravel Breeze installation) with all TailWind styles and superfluous HTML removed.
+Everything is ready for you to start styling!

 ## Installation